Your questions about penalty fares and revenue protection on Great Northern answered here…

 If you find that you don’t have your season ticket once you're on the train, you’ll be asked to give your details and to pay the standard single fare for your journey (which will be refunded on production of your valid season ticket).
 If you have no money then you will be given a 'nil paid' penalty fare.

 You must then send a copy of your valid season ticket to the address shown on the penalty fare.
-If you don't do this within 21 days you will be asked to pay the full amount (which will be twice the standard day single or £20, whichever is the greater) for the journey undertaken.
+If you don't do this within 21 days you will be asked to pay the full amount for the journey undertaken.

 Please note this does not apply to Flexi Season tickets.